darren-rose/reconcile/README.md

 ##### Run the service

-An endpoint expected an HTTP POST method will be exposed at: [http://localhost:8080/reconcile](http://localhost:8080/reconcile)
+An endpoint expecting an HTTP POST method will be exposed at: [http://localhost:8080/reconcile](http://localhost:8080/reconcile) when the following command is run:

 `gradle bootrun`